carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 1. Use the register scavenger to track frame index materialized into registers (those that do not fit in addressing modes) to allow reuse in the same BB.
 2. Finish scavenging for Thumb.
-3. We know some spills and restores are unnecessary.
-The issue is once live intervals are merged, they are not never split.
-So every def is spilled and every use requires a restore if the register allocator decides the resulting live interval is not assigned a physical register.
-It may be possible (with the help of the scavenger) to turn some spill / restore pairs into register copies.

 //===---------------------------------------------------------------------===//